More Blades ≠ More Air

 First, More fan blade does not mean more air.
 It is a balance of total efficiency with consideration of noise level and air volume.
 You will not get much air if you cover most of the area or the whole area with blades.
 Such a fan will be useless.
 We have not just selected 6 blades for our fans, we have tried and tested everything on an experimental basis and then we came with the idea of 6 blades.
 It is the best possible option for high volume low speed (HVLS) fans.

 Our first HVLS big industrial ceiling fans were made with 10 blades and then 8 blades as the second generation.
 Having 6 blades is the amendment as the 7th generation of our large industrial ceiling fans.
-We have tried to make our products cost-effective, efficient, better and durable.
+We have tried to make our products cost-effective, efficient, better, and durable.
 We are still trying to improve our fan design for better efficiency.

 Creating a larger airfoil wasn’t simply the answer to improving efficiency.
 The airfoil must work efficiently through a range of speeds.
-When an HVLS fan rotates, the end of the blade moves faster than it does at its fixed point at the chassis, the fan blade angle also gives impact to airflow.
+When an HVLS fan rotates, the end of the blade moves faster than it does at its fixed point at the chassis, the fan blade angle also gives an impact on airflow.
 While airflow patterns needed strong research and consideration.
 We did research and we are still trying to come up with innovative and effective ideas to make our fans the best industrial ceiling fans.

 Reducing the number of blades was proved to be beneficial.
 Moreover, it had also reduced the torque which increased the life span of the fan.
 A fan’s lifespan is related to torque: